 Melanie sighed.
-“Luke and Nathan took all the kids to the beach or something for the day, I think, and Nathan’s wife is out shopping.”
+“Archie and Nathan took all the kids to the beach or something for the day, I think, and Nathan’s wife is out shopping.”

 “I’ll have to leave before then, I suppose.
 Hopefully they’ll all be late coming back,” said Sirius.
 Melanie laughed.
 “So how is Mandy Macintosh?”
 Sirius continued.
 “I assume that you still talk to her a lot?”